 The etiology of idiopathic pulmonary fibrosis remains undefined.
-However, in the current hypothesis regarding the pathogenesis of idiopathic pulmonary fibrosis (IPF), exposure to an inciting agent like smoke, environmental pollutants, environmental dust, viral infections, gastroesophageal reflux disease or chronic aspiration in a vulnerable host may lead to the initial alveolar epithelial injury.
+However, in the current hypothesis regarding the pathogenesis of idiopathic pulmonary fibrosis (IPF), exposure to an inciting agent like (tobacco) smoke, environmental pollutants, environmental dust, viral infections, wood and metal dust, gastroesophageal reflux disease or chronic aspiration in a vulnerable host may lead to the initial alveolar epithelial injury.

 Cigarette smoking is the best recognized and most accepted risk factor for IPF, and increases the risk of IPF by about twofold.
 And because one type of idiopathic pulmonary fibrosis runs in families, heredity also is thought to play a role.